Around the world forests are central to the lives of billions of people.

-The geographic focus of the Centre is the management of forests in tropical and subtropical regions, mostly in the Asia–Pacific region.
-These forest areas are critical for livelihoods of many millions of people, as well as providing critical environmental goods and services such as water, carbon storage and biodiversity.
+Our geographic focus is in tropical and subtropical regions, mostly in the Asia–Pacific region.
+These forest areas are critical for livelihoods of many millions of people and provide critical environmental goods and services such as water, carbon storage and biodiversity.